MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 The Storyline page in the Engage admin center controls the availability of storyline in the organization.

 When you enable storyline, all internal users who have access to Viva Engage have the Storyline tab and a storyline feed on their profile page.
 They also have the ability to react and respond to others’ storyline posts.
-To restrict storyline, see [Restrict which users can post to their storyline].
+To restrict storyline, see [Restrict which users can post to their storyline](/viva/engage/eac-storyline?branch=pr-en-us-8285#restrict-which-users-can-post-to-their-storyline).

 :::image type="content" source="../media/engage/admin/storyline-toggle.png" alt-text="Screenshot of the storyline settings toggles in Viva Engage." lightbox="../media/engage/admin/storyline-toggle.png#lightbox":::